-- 1. This Directive shall not apply to: - the field of taxation; - the areas covered by directive 95/46/ EC - the activities of information society services referred to in Annex I. This list of activities may be amended by the Commission in accordance with the procedure laid down by Article 23. - 2.
-Article 3 of this Directive shall not apply to the fields referred to in Annex II. - 3.
-By way of derogation to Article 3(2), and without prejudice to court actions, the competent authorities of Member States may take measures to restrict the freedom to provide information society service subject to such measures being consistent with Community law and with the following provisions: - (a) the measures shall be: - (i) necessary for one of the following reasons: - public policy, in particular the protection of minors, or the fight against any incitement to hatred on grounds of race, sex, religion or nationality; - the protection of public health - public security - consumer protection - (ii) taken in respect of an information society service which prejudices the objectives referred to in the preceding indent or which presents a serious and grave risk of prejudice to those objectives; - (iii) proportionate to those objectives; - (b) prior to taking the measures in question, the Member State has : - asked the Member State referred to in Article 3(1) to take measures and the latter did not take measures or measures taken were inadequate; - notified the Commission and the Member State in which the service provider is established of its intention to take such measures;
+- 1. This Directive shall not apply to: - (a) taxation; - (b) the field covered by Directive 95/46/EC of the European Parliament and of the Council55; - (c) the activities of Information Society services referred to in Annex I. This list of activities may be amended by the Commission in accordance with the procedure laid down by Article 23. - 2.
+Article 3 shall not apply to the fields referred to in Annex II. - 3.
+By way of derogation from Article 3(2), and without prejudice to court action, the competent authorities of Member States may take such measures restricting the freedom to provide an Information Society service as are consistent with Community law and with the following provisions: - (a) the measures shall be: - (i) necessary for one of the following reasons: - public policy, in particular the protection of minors, or the fight against any incitement to hatred on grounds of race, sex, religion or nationality, - the protection of public health, - public security, - consumer protection;

-- (c) Member States may lay down in their legislation that, in the case of urgency, the conditions stipulated in point (b) do not apply.
-Where this is the case, the measures shall be notified in the shortest possible time to the Commission and to the Member State in which the service provider is established, indicating the reasons for which it considers that there is urgency. - (d) the Commission may decide on the compatibility of the measures with Community law.
+- (ii) taken against an Information Society service which prejudices the objectives referred to in point (i) or which presents a serious and grave risk of prejudice to those objectives, - (iii) proportionate to those objectives; - (b) prior to taking the measures in question, the Member State has: - asked the Member State referred to in Article 3(1) to take measures and the latter did not take such measures, or the latter were inadequate; - notified the Commission and the Member State in which the service provider is established of its intention to take such measures; - (c) Member States may lay down in their legislation that, in the case of urgency, the conditions stipulated in point (b) do not apply.
+Where this is the case, the measures shall be notified in the shortest possible time to the Commission and to the Member State in which the service provider is established, indicating the reasons for which the Member State considers that there is urgency. - (d) the Commission may decide on the compatibility of the measures with Community law.
 Where it adopts a negative decision, the Member States shall refrain from taking any proposed measures or shall be required to urgently put an end to the measures in question.